-In other words, an eSignature is a digitized version of your handwritten signature, and bears all of the same legal implications.
+In other words, an eSignature is a digitized version of your handwritten signature, and it bears many of the same legal implications (depending on regional laws).
 It can be used to approve or accept the contents of a document.

-Arguably the greatest eSignature advantage is that they are easy to use.
-They allow users to sign documents online with the click of a mouse, or trace their handwritten signature using a finger or a stylus.
-They also allow businesses and individuals to process paperwork exponentially faster, eliminating the need for snail mail, printing, scanning, and hard-copy filing.
+Arguably the greatest eSignature advantage is its ease.
+Users can sign documents online with the click of a mouse, or they can trace their handwritten signature using a finger or a stylus.
+In addition, eSignatures allow businesses and individuals to process paperwork exponentially faster, eliminating the need for snail mail, printing, scanning, and hard-copy filing.

 Following the arrival of COVID-19, social distancing measures, and the mass shift to working from home, eSignatures began skyrocketing in popularity.
 Businesses still needed to maintain their operations, but in the absence of office equipment such as scanners and printers, they quickly realized that an eSignature solution was the way to go.

 Between March 16 and April 16, 2020, SignEasy experienced a 2.4x increase in paid subscriptions compared to recent months, among many other upward trends in usage across the globe.

 First, an electronic signature must be connected to the contract, letter, or document in question.
 There must be a way, baked into the electronic signature, to tell if the text of the document has been changed in any way after it was signed.
 From there, the eSignature must be able to invalidate any signature written on a document that has been changed after the fact.

 The signature must also, in some way, be linked to the person signing it — a name, a symbol, or a mark that uniquely identifies the signer.